AlmaLinux/leapp-data/README.md

     sudo reboot
 ```

-* A new entry in GRUB called EL-Upgrade-Initramfs will appear.
+* A new entry in GRUB called ELevate-Upgrade-Initramfs will appear.
 The system will be automatically booted into it.
    See how the update process goes in the VirtualBox console.

 * After reboot, login to the system and check how the migration went.
 Verify that the current OS is the one you need.